Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 Optional:

 - `organization_id` (String) The Organization ID of the calling Terraform Workspace.
+- `organization_ids` (Set of String) The set of accepted Organization ID values of the calling Terraform Workspace.
+Used only for cases where multiple Terraform ID Token Organization IDs can be matched.
 - `project_id` (String) The Project ID of the calling Terraform Workspace.
+- `project_ids` (Set of String) The set of accepted Project ID values of the calling Terraform Workspace.
+Used only for cases where multiple Terraform ID Token Project IDs can be matched.
 - `workspace_id` (String) The Workspace ID of the calling Terraform Workspace.
+- `workspace_ids` (Set of String) The set of accepted Workspace ID values of the calling Terraform Workspace.
+Used only for cases where multiple Terraform ID Token Workspace IDs can be matched.